15 Signs of Emotional Bullying in Relationships & Ways to Deal

 5. They are overly controlling

 Emotional bullying often involves excessive control over the victim’s life.
 This could manifest as restrictions on your social interactions, financial decisions, or even personal choices like dressing or eating habits.
-Such controlling behavior is suffocating and can sever your connections to others and your individuality, reinforcing dependency on the abuser.

 Furthermore, experts have also observed that people with controlling spouses are at greater risk of experiencing physical violence from their intimate partner.